B.S. Programs in Chemistry or Biochemistry

-The Department of Chemistry and Biochemistry offers four undergraduate degrees, including a Chemistry B.S. degree accredited by the American Chemical Society.
-Students must maintain a minimum grade point average of 2.0 in the major, complete at least the last 30 credit hours of courses at Duquesne, pre-register (with the Academic Advisor) for a B.S./B.A. degree in a major field, and submit an application for degree form provided by the Registrar before the deadline published in the current University calendar.
-(No student is considered a degree candidate prior to submission of this form.)
+For the undergraduate degrees, students must maintain a minimum grade point average of 2.0 in the major, complete at least the last 30 credit hours of courses at Duquesne, pre-register with the Academic Advisor for a B.S./B.A. degree in a major field, and submit an application for degree form provided by the Registrar before the deadline published in the current University calendar (no student is considered a degree candidate prior to submission of this form).
 In addition, specific degree programs are summarized below.

 Our program is built on the premise that students learn science best by enjoying the successes and failures of research, so we encourage students to begin research as soon as possible and, indeed, students should approach faculty members to investigate beginning research as early as their freshman year.
 Students interested in beginning research should browse faculty research interests on the web and make an appointment with individual faculty members to discuss their research.
-Research opportunities are available for academic credit or on a volunteer basis.
+Research opportunities are available for academic credit or on a volunteer basis, and occur throughout the year.
 Occasionally, funding may be available through an individual faculty member’s grant.

-In addition to academic year research, our Summer Undergraduate Research Program is currently funded by the NSF/REU (2004-2015), NIH/SRE (2012-2016), and the NSF/S-STEM (2013-2017) programs, as well as the scholarship programs described above, the Department, the Bayer School, and individual research grants.
+In addition to academic year research, our Summer Undergraduate Research Program is currently funded by grants from the NIH and NSF, as well as the scholarship programs described above, the Chemistry Department, the Bayer School, and individual research grants.
+Furthermore, our students can be potentially involved in the general Undergraduate Research Program, the Pain Undergraduate Research Experience, or the Neurodegenerative Undergraduate Research Experience.
 Each summer, approximately 40-45 students participate in summer research in our department.

 Individual Attention and Mentoring